TheAssassin/mediaplayer-setup/Amlogic-based/Tanix TX92/README.md

 This box does _not_ have Gigabit Ethernet (even though the SOC could support it).

+Apparently it is using a Qualcomm QCA9377 802.11a/b/g/n/ac WLAN and Bluetooth 5 chip https://www.qualcomm.com/products/qca9377.

 The Tanix TX92 is very well-built.
 Unlike with cheaper boxes, the PCB is mounted upward facing, hence the connectors are in the correct orientation.

 ## Stock ROM Android